 The Fund’s resources come from two sources: member unions’ dues and the interest which the Fund earns from its invested assets.

-The Fund’s assets grew to $1 million in the mid-1980s and to $27.1 million in 2017.
+The Fund’s assets grew to $1 million in the mid-1980s and to over $30 million in 2019.
 Given that the present situation and challenges facing universities in Canada often lead to labour disputes, and in some cases to threats of strike, it is important to give the Fund deep pockets to help its members defend their interests, and thereby the interests of faculty and librarians in general.

 The PRIMARY PURPOSE of the Defence Fund is to provide strike benefits to associations while its members are engaged in a strike or lock-out and experiencing loss of salary.
 These benefits are paid as a grant to the association, to be used at the local union’s discretion, usually as strike pay (which is non-taxable) for individual union members.
 Strike benefits are currently set at $88 per calendar day, and payments start on the 4th calendar day of the strike or lock-out.
-Benefits are calculated using the number of persons for whom monthly dues have been paid.
+Benefits are calculated based on annually reported membership numbers (please contact the Fund Secretary at firstname.lastname@example.org for details) using the number of persons for whom monthly dues have been paid.

 In addition, the Defence Fund: